Frequently Asked Questions (FAQ)

 Fourth, process lock-in — AI does not fix bad processes.
 It digitises them, accelerates them, and makes them harder to change.
 Getting the strategic decisions right before implementation is not optional.

-Can I just implement AI myself without a strategy session?
+Can I implement AI without a strategy session?

 Why are you qualified to advise on AI strategy?